On the U.S.-Mexico border, hopes and fears after Biden’s order limiting asylum

 “I think we do kind of know what’s going to happen — it creates a backlog,” said Imelda Maynard, an attorney at Estrella Del Paso Legal Aid.

-Maynard said she can easily see how the executive order will be misinterpreted by migrants who will think the 2,500 threshold is a quota to allow people into the United States.
+Maynard said she can easily see how the executive order will be misinterpreted by migrants who will think the 2,500 threshold is a quota to allow people into the U.S.

 “What the government is trying to do, right, lessen the amount of irregular entries, I think that’s going to increase,” she said.